fbpx

 When to harvest cucumbers

-Cucumbers are ready for harvest roughly 45-70 days from planting, depending on the variety 9check your plant tag or seed packet).
+Cucumbers are ready for harvest roughly 45-70 days from planting, depending on the variety (check your plant tag or seed packet).
 Harvest cucumbers by cutting the stem 1/4″ above the fruit (do not tear it from the stem or the entire plant may come with it).
 Frequent picking of cucumbers is essential – waiting until cukes are the maximum size reduces the quality of the fruit and makes the plant less productive.

-Because of their high water content, cucumbers will only store for about 1 week in the refrigerator, so eat them fresh, in salads, or stir fry recipes.
+Because of their high water content, cucumbers will only store for about 1 week in the refrigerator, so eat them fresh, in salads, or stir-fry recipes.
 Some varieties are specifically developed for canning and pickling to be enjoyed all winter long.

 Cucumber growing tips